Transformer (Lou Reed album): Artwork

-Blue plaque at 275 Pentonville Road, London, marking the gigs of 14 and 15 July 1972 at which the Stooges and Reed played; a photograph by Mick Rock from one of these shows appears on the cover of Transformer.
+Blue plaque at Scala, 275 Pentonville Road, Kings Cross, London, marking the gigs of 14 and 15 July 1972 at which the Stooges and Reed played; a photograph by Mick Rock from one of these shows appears on the cover of Transformer.

 The cover art was from a Mick Rock photograph that inadvertently became over-exposed as he was printing it in the darkroom.
 Rock noticed the flaw but decided he liked the serendipitous effect enough to submit the image for the album cover.

 According to Rock, "When I showed Lou the contact sheets, he zeroed in on the transformer shot.
 I made the print myself – as I usually did in those days.
 The first test I made fell out of focus in the exposure.
 Lou loved the result.
 It took me twelve attempts to reproduce this accident for the final larger print for the album cover".

 Karl Stoecker (who also shot the first three Roxy Music album covers) took the back cover photo of a woman and a man.
 The woman is 1960s London supermodel Gala Mitchell.
 The man is portrayed by Ernie Thormahlen (a friend of Reed).
 The man appears to have a noticeable erection, although Reed has said this was actually a banana which Thormahlen had stuffed down his jeans before the photo shoot.